dav/stackmob-ios-sdk/OverviewForDocs.md

 ### Why base the new SDK on Core Data?
 Our number one goal is to create a better experience.
 Core Data allows us to place a familiar wrapper around StackMob REST calls and datastore API. iOS developers can leverage their existing knowledge of Core Data to quickly integrate StackMob into their applications.
 For those interested in sticking to the REST-based way of making requests, we provide the full data store API.

+### Already know Core Data?
+Then you already know how to use StackMob!

+All you need to do to get started with StackMob is initialize an instance of SMClient and use a configured managed object context by following the instructions in <a href="#getting_started">Initialize an SMClient</a>.

 ### Reporting issues or feature requests

 You can file issues through the [GitHub issue tracker](https://github.com/stackmob/stackmob-ios-sdk/issues).